Franco Mostert

 Franco John Mostert (born 27 November 1990) is a South African professional rugby union player who currently plays for Honda Heat and the South Africa national team.
 (Note: French Top 14 side also announced that they signed Mostert from 1 November 2016 onwards (or after the November internationals if he is involved).
 However, the Ricoh Black Rams then announced that they signed Mostert on a two-year contract, and South African media reported that he will return for the Lions in 2017.
 In October 2016, with Mostert joining Ricoh Black Rams, Lyon threatened to take legal action against Mostert.)
-His usual position is lock.
+His usual position is lock, but he has often played as a flanker.
 He was one of the members of the winning Springboks in the 2019 Rugby World Cup in Japan as well as the 2023 Rugby World Cup in France.

 He joined the for the 2013 season, but was seriously injured in a car crash shortly after joining, which ruled him out until at least the end of 2013.
 He fully recovered and was included in the squad for the 2014 Super Rugby season and made his debut in a 21–20 victory over the in Bloemfontein.

 He also played for in the 2010, 2011 and 2012 Varsity Cup competitions.

 He joined prior to the 2018–19 English Premiership.

 Mostert was named in South Africa's squad for the 2019 Rugby World Cup.
 South Africa went on to win the tournament, defeating England in the final.

 It was confirmed he had left Gloucester in June 2020 in order to pursue a career in Japan.
 It was later confirmed that Mostert returned to Japan Top League competition to sign for Honda Heat for their next season.